tylerdevlin/finalproject/README.md

 ## Introduction

-This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
-This project (a very brief, ie 1-2 sentence, overview of the project)...
+This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) graduate seminar that took place in the fall of 2015.
+We set out to build an interactive visualization that illustrates the Central Limit Theorem, an important statistical result.

-To view this project, ... (embed visualization here or provide instructions on how to view the project).
+To view the complete visualization, click here (embed visualization here or provide instructions on how to view the project).
+Read on to learn more about the project.

 ## The data